swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 }
 ```

+**TODO**: What does `typealias Index = Span<Element>.Index` mean?

 ##### Index validation utiliities:

-Every time `Span` uses an index or an integer offset, it checks for their validity, unless the parameter is marked with the word "unchecked".
+Every time `RawSpan` uses an index or an integer offset, it checks for their validity, unless the parameter is marked with the word "unchecked".
 The validation is performed with these functions:

 ```swift
 extension RawSpan {